Stigland/TIG164-bearded-dragon/README.md

 ### How to install the application ###

 There are two alternatives to run the provided APK installation file.
+(Provided via GUL)

 #####Alternative 1.#####
 Install on your Android Device with Android version 4.2 or higher.